HiddenMonk/Unity3DCustomCharacterControllerCapsuleCollisionDetection/README.md

 Unfortunately I cant just rely on those 2 methods since they assume an infinite plane and that just isnt the case.

-Once we do our grounding, we gather any contact points we might have and then do 2 optional things - TryBlockAtSlopeLimit and CleanByIgnoreBehindPlane.
+After we do our grounding, we gather any contact points we might have and then do 2 optional things - TryBlockAtSlopeLimit and CleanByIgnoreBehindPlane.
 TryBlockAtSlopeLimit tries to stop us from going up slopes that are higher than our slope limit as if there is a wall there, and CleanByIgnoreBehindPlane tries to remove any contact points that we might not be interested in.
 For example, imagine we penetrate into the ground, but under the ground there was a box for whatever reason that we collided into the corner of.
-That might cause our depenetration method to depenetrate weirdly since it detected something there, but what CleanByIgnoreBehindPlane would do is detect that the box contact point is below the ground contant point and remove it.
+That might cause our depenetration method to depenetrate weirdly since it detected something there, but what CleanByIgnoreBehindPlane would do is detect that the box contact point is below the ground contact point and remove it.
 I have not really tested it so I dont know how well it works or its performance (if you have a lot of contact points then the performance would probably be pretty bad).

+####Depenetration

 Now we get to the next big issue I had with making a character controller which was handling the collision/depenetration.
 I tried different things and many times I would get very close, but not good enough, especially when it came to being framerate independent.
 The way I depenetrated or handled grounding affected my chances at framerate independence.
 1, 2, skip a few, my depenetration method is nothing special (I think its similar to the one in the super character controller).
 It handles everything as if it is a sphere (you can basically imagine a capsule with an infinite amount of spheres in it).
 I used this method when I was using multiple spheres as my collider, but it works just as well for capsules as long as you set up the collision infos correctly.
 Here is an explanation the guy behind the super character controller gave on the subject https://roystanross.wordpress.com/2014/05/07/custom-character-controller-in-unity-part-1-collision-resolution/